katcipis/sicp/README.md

 the nature of the algorithm.

 Even using recursion, if the nature is iterative you will have a fixed O(1) space complexity.
-If the nature is recursive, space complexity will be N (for some N, depending on the algorithm).
+If the nature is recursive, space complexity will be N.

 It seems to me that the iteration version is what is optimized to tail recursion, so even if you have a recursion, the space complexity is O(1).
 Linear recursion would be when